 While the analysis so far has focused on the European sovereign debt crisis, the structural model we developed in this paper allows us to think more broadly about how banks respond to episodes of crisis and the aggregate consequences for the international transmission of shocks.
-Figure 5 illustrates the implications of a generic and sizable shock to the parent banks' equity or revenues for the equilibrium selection in the model.
-The figure's left panel shows the equilibrium before the shock, with selection by efficiency into global status.
-The right panel illustrates selection in the post-shock economy.
-Following the shock, profits drop across the distribution of banks, but banks with differing global status show different responses.
+The counterfactual analysis has shown that, following the shock to domestic equity, profits drop across the distribution of banks, but banks with differing global status show different responses.
 In particular, the fact that subsidiaries are separately capitalized limits the ability of parent-subsidiary conglomerates to reallocate resources internally, so the global profits of these banks are the most affected by the shock.
 On the other hand, the internal capital market that allows parents and branches to easily reallocate resources within the conglomerate across countries implies that their global profits decline less than those of the parent-subsidiary pairs.